Mome24/Dementia-Predictive-Model/README.md

 These files can be run in Colab/Jupyter notebook.

-The dementia folder contains three python files.
+The dementia folder contains three python files: decisiontree.py,randomforest.py, xgboost.py .

 The decisiontree.py file contains the code for the Decision Tree Classifier.